TYPO3-Documentation/t3docs-screenshots/README.rst

 The runner configuration file ``screenshots.json`` defines in the first level the TYPO3 environment (e.g. "Styleguide", "Introduction", etc.) where the screenshots are taken, and in the second level it lists blocks of actions where each block ends with a captured screenshot.
 Each action is an array, where the first value is the action name and the remaining values are the action parameters.
-All codeception actions are supported, see ``packages/screenshots/Tests/Acceptance/Support/_generated/BackendTesterActions.php``.
-Additional actions can be added to ``packages/screenshots/Tests/Acceptance/Support/Helper/Screenshots.php``.

 This is a small runner configuration which takes screenshots of two TYPO3 environments: